 2. Retrieval pulled only top-level chunks; deep details never reached context

-For large files (> 30-page PDF, > 5MB doc), retrieval pulls top-k chunks per query.
-Top-k skews toward title, abstract, and TOC — high-density passages.
-Body details often get dropped.
+For large files (a PDF past ~30 pages, a doc past ~5MB), ChatGPT pulls top-k chunks per query.
+Top-k skews toward title, abstract, and table of contents — high-density passages.
+Body details often get dropped and never enter the model’s context at all.

-3. Output format unconstrained — model defaults to safe bullet list
+3. Output format unconstrained — model defaults to a safe bullet list

 Without a structure spec, the model picks the format least likely to be wrong: 5-7 bullets, 1-2 sentences each.
 Give it a table or section template and it has to fill specific cells.